Gauged Linear Sigma Model in Geometric Phases. I: The Gauged Witten Equation

 We need to fixed the complex gauge by imposing a curvature condition.
 Let ${\rm ad} P$ be the adjoint bundle.
-Then the curvature form $F_A$ of $A$ is a section of ${\rm ad} P $ with two form coefficients.
-On the other hand, since the R-symmetry commutes with the $K$-action, for any $u \in {\mc S}(Y)$, $\mu (u)$ is a well-defined section of ${\rm ad} P $.
-The {\it vortex equation} is \beq * F_A + \mu (u) = 0. \eeq The {\it gauged Witten equation} over ${\mc C}$ is the system on $(P, A, u)$
+Then the curvature form $F_A$ of $A$ is 2-form with coefficients in ${\rm ad} P $.
+Further, since the R-symmetry commutes with the $K$-action, for any $u \in \Gamma( \ubar P (V))$, $\mu (u)$ is a well-defined section of ${\rm ad} P $.
+The {\it vortex equation} is \beq * F_A + \mu (u) = 0. \eeq The {\bf gauged Witten equation} over ${\mc C}$ is the system on $(P, A, u)$

 Basic local properties of solutions to the gauged Witten equation still hold as for vortices.
 For example, there is a gauge symmetry of \eqref{eqn39} for gauge transformations $g: P \to K$.
 Moreover, for any weak solution, there exists a gauge transformation making it a smooth solution.